kamathanirudh/WebScraper/README.md

 ```

-**Note**: This application is for educational and research purposes.
+### This application is for educational and research purposes.
 Please respect the terms of service of the websites being scraped and use responsibly.
 =======
-# WebScraper
 This is a WebScraping Project made for Larsen and Toubro LTD, which scarpes real time news from news websites like GoogleNews, Livemint, EconomicTimes etc and runs a cronjob every "x" minutes as specified by the user